ethanlabs101/frlegends-skeleton-key/README.md

 ---

+## FRLMODS.com

+Skeleton Key's underlying systems are not limited to the command-line interface.

+Skeleton Key's engine is already powering community-facing FR Legends tooling on FRLMods, including the [Add Money & Gold](https://frlmods.com/add-money) tool.

+This demonstrates how Skeleton Key's underlying data-processing systems can be integrated into different interfaces and applications.

+---

 ## Disclaimer

 FR Legends Skeleton Key is an independent community-developed project and is not affiliated with, endorsed by, or sponsored by FR Legends or its developers.